-Read on for a very basic breakdown of what these molecules are responsible for and why you should add them to your diet every day to keep your body running at top speed.
+The term “antioxidant” may be one of the most frequently used word in all of food advertising, but believe it or not, this buzz-word isn’t just a marketing scheme.
+Read on for a very basic breakdown of what these superfood compounds are responsible for and how adding them to your diet every day can keep your body running at top speed.

 Free radicals are like that first block in a series of dominoes – once the first one is set off, it starts a group of chain reactions.
 In the case of this occurring within your body, these reactions can cause damage or even death to affected cells, which has been known to play a role in the acquisition of heart disease, cancer, and other degenerative diseases.